tonikelope/coronapoker/README.md

 bot simulation, a crypto perf/fuzz test, or a real-socket stall check — annotate it with `@Tag("slow")` and keep it in the matching `slow-bot`, `slow-crypto` or `slow-integration` package so its lane remains explicit.
 Fast unit/domain tests must not be hidden in a slow lane.
+Add a deterministic red test before changing production, then keep the regression in the fast lane unless it genuinely requires a slow harness.

 ---